coders-camp-2021-best-team/TeamUp-API/.github/ISSUE_TEMPLATE/fix.md

 ---
 name: Fix
-about: Issue for common fix in project, issue with some functions etc. It's not a bug
+about: Template for issue with a bug fix
-title: ''
+title: fix/{scope}-title
-labels: 'type: fix'
+labels: "type: fix"
-assignees: ''
+assignees: ""
 ---

 **Description**
 Describe what's the problem, and suggest what should be fixed

-Remember to add proper labels for priority and scope
+For each task remember to add correct labels for scope.